-This RFP is conducted in compliance with New Mexico statutory and regulatory supply resource procurement requirements and guidelines, including compliance with the PUA and the REA.
+This RFP is conducted in compliance with New Mexico statutory and regulatory supply resource procurement requirements and guidelines, including compliance with the PUA, REA, and the Initial Stipulation ("Initial Stipulation") in the NMPRC Case No. 20-00222-UT regarding the merger of NM Green Holdings, Inc. with PNM Resources Inc.